 - Read More

 Paul Floyd joined Miss Madison Racing in 2019 as a member of the U-1918 Oberto Specialty Meats crew.
-He is currently working on the deck of the U-1 Goodman Real Estate presents Miss HomeStreet as an Engine Technician.
+He is currently working on the deck of the U-1 Miss HomeStreet as a Turbine Engine Technician.

 Paul lives in Tumwater, WA and has 5 children and 12 grandchildren.